Research Collaborator

 I conducted multiple, all-day ethnographic research sessions at the stable to better understand the full scope of business workflows from open until close, the business-customer dynamics, and customer needs.
 I was also looking for recurring challenges and potential design opportunities.

-When designing a behavior change intervention, it's crucial to start with a review of existing scientific literature, to ensure the approach is grounded in proven effectiveness.
-My desk research revealed a surprising gap: there were few empirical studies specifically addressing the adoption of horse safety practices, teaching horseback riding skills, or trail riding.
+My research revealed a surprising gap: there were few empirical studies specifically addressing the adoption of horse safety practices, teaching horseback riding skills, or trail riding.
+Consequently, I explored findings from the athletic safety and skill training literature to broaden my understanding and inform the intervention.

 The University of Kentucky Healthcare sponsored a five-year Saddle Up Safely Rider Safety Program aimed at educating riders on horse handling safety and reducing horse-related injuries.
 The program featured an interactive website with safety quizzes, tips, blogs, expert advice, and brochures.
 However, the program's effectiveness was not directly assessed.